Overview

 ## Limitations

-Installation using the "Installer" is for version 1.4.0.0 and later.
-Please refer to the manual installation procedures when installing version 1.3.50.2 or earlier.
+Installation using the "Installer" is applicable for Ver1.5.0.0 and later.
+When installing Ver1.4.23.3 or earlier, please refer to the manual installation procedures.

 ## Prerequisites

-1. We will not describe how to set up the OS.
-We assume that the OS has already been set up.
+1. OS setup procedures are not described.
+It is assumed that the OS has already been set up.

-1. For details on the operating environment and specifications, please check here.
+1. Please check here for details about the operating environment and specifications.

 [FAQ: I want to know the operating environment and recommended specifications for Pleasanter](faq-recommended-specifications)

-1. Decide in advance the user who will execute Pleasanter.
-The **<User who will execute Pleasanter>** mentioned in the procedure refers to this user.
+1. Please decide in advance which user will start Pleasanter. **<User who will start Pleasanter>** mentioned in the procedure refers to this user.

 ## Procedure